Zimtente/ens-collections/README.md

 ### CSV files
 The .csv should include all names in the collection in ascending alphanumeric order.
 There are two columns: name and token ID.
 The names should not include the .eth extension and should be normalized using [standard ENS normalization](https://docs.ens.domains/contract-api-reference/name-processing#normalising-names).
-The token ID can be omitted for collections who have not yet fully been registered.
-New collections can be submitted without token IDs -- we can populate them if necessary.
+New collections can be submitted without token IDs, or use the provided script to generate them.

 ```
 name,token